yetanotherco/zkRust/README.md

 - `--keystore_path`: Path to the keystore of the users wallet.
 Defaults to `~/keystore`.

-- `--rpc-url`: Specify the rpc-url used for the user eth rpc-url.
+- `--rpc-url`: Specifies the rpc-url used for the user eth rpc-url.
 Defaults to `https://ethereum-holesky-rpc.publicnode.com`.

+- `--max-fee`: Specifies the max fee the user is willing to pay for there proof to be included in a batch.
+Defaults to `0.01 Eth`.

 - `--chain_id`: Chain ID number of the ethereum chain Aligned is deployed on.
 Defaults to `1700`.